smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

 	@Override
 	public void onError(String info) {
-		// Perform a fallback check because the module does not support the navigation capability isNavigationAvailable();
+		// The module does not support the navigation capability isNavigationAvailable();
 	}
 }, false);